 Can Raspberry Ketones Grow Hair?

 These researchers showed a 0.1% solution of raspberry ketones could regrow hair on the heads of people after 5 months of use.
-If you watched the video, you saw the before and after picture of the women who went from bald to having very significant and visible hair growth.
+If you watched the video, you saw the before and after pictures of the women who went from bald to having very significant and visible hair growth.

 Because this study involved both hair growth and skin elasticity, let's summarize each segment into two different parts.